dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 #### Targeted adversarial attack

 <span class='saddlebrown'>Targeted adversarial attack uses FGSM to makes the classifier to give incorrect result of specific class for given input image.</span> The main change is the sign of the gradient.
 As opposed to the non-targeted attack, where the goal was to increase the error assuming that the targeted model is almost always correct, here we are going to minimize the error.
-Here we minimize the error by computing loss with respect to given (incorrect target) label such that when attack completes, the image outputs that it belongs to the specific class making the attack successful.
+Here we minimize the error by computing loss with respect to given (incorrect target) label such that when attack completes, the image outputs that it belongs to the specific class, making the attack successful.

 ```python
 def targeted_attack(img, label_idx):